Configure disaster recovery for high availability

-The time taken for system backup depends on the data size and the WAN (Wide Area Network) link speed.
+The time taken for system backup depends on the data size and the WAN link speed.

-- The disaster recovery workflow is not automated and is manually initiated by the administrator after the primary site goes down.
+The disaster recovery workflow is manually initiated by the administrator after the primary site goes down.

-- An administrator must manually initiate the process by executing a recovery script on the disaster recovery node at the recovery site.
+An administrator must manually initiate the process by running a recovery script on the disaster recovery node at the recovery site.

 When the primary site goes down after a disaster, the disaster recovery workflow must be initiated as follows: